MiraGeoscience/geoapps/docs/content/apps/kmeans_clustering.rst

 Downsampling
 ^^^^^^^^^^^^

-Reduce the number of data points displayed on the scatter plot for efficiency.
+Reduce the number of data points displayed on the scatter plot and kmeans clustering for efficiency.
 Data points are selected based on the random sampling of the combined Probability Density Function (PDF) of all fields.